UWPCE-PythonCert/PythonCertDevel/source/exercises/unit_testing.rst

 Do a bit of test-driven development on it:

-* run something on the web site.
+* Run something on the web site.
-* write a few tests using the examples from the site.
+* Write a few tests using the examples from the site.
-* then write the function, and fix it 'till it passes the tests.
+* Then write the function, and fix it 'till it passes the tests.

 These tests should be in a file named ``test_something.py`` -- I usually name the test file the same as the module it tests, with ``test_`` prepended.